Sleep is one of the most important things you can do for your health, wellbeing, and mood.

 If you often watch TV in bed, you might want to consider removing the TV so you don’t tempt yourself into bad habits that will keep you awake.

 For optimum sleep, you will also want to keep your room quiet and cool.
-Most people sleep best in temperatures around 18° C. A bedroom that is too hot or too cold can interfere with quality sleep.
+Most people drift off best in temperatures around 18° C. A bedroom that is too hot or too cold can interfere with the quality of rest you get.

 7. Make sure you have a great mattress